RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Pages/Power_Profiling/Power_Profiling.md

 ##### basic wait on flank
 ![BLE_basic_wait_power_profile](../../Images/Power_Profiling/BLE_Basic_wait.png)
-As can be observed, the led on and off flanks are whitenest in the beginning of the line.
+As can be observed, the led on and off flanks are whitnest in the beginning of the line.
 Then, we enter the ```while(!digitalRead(2))``` code which just waits infinitely on a high flank on pin 2.
 This wil give more consumption to the MCU because it must constantly power the peripherals and use the MCU in full.
 Therefore, the consumption rises significantly.

 If a flank is detected, it again will blink the led once.
 ##### low-power wait on flank